Architecture

 2. Ingestion Buffering: Embedded NSQ

 Section titled “2.
-Ingestion Buffering: Embedded NSQ”Writing to a columnar database synchronously per HTTP request creates lock contention at scale.
-HitKeep solves this by embedding NSQ, a distributed messaging platform, in-process, and by flushing queued analytics rows to DuckDB in short appender batches instead of issuing one SQL INSERT per message.
+Ingestion Buffering: Embedded NSQ”Writing to a columnar database synchronously per HTTP request creates lock contention when traffic spikes.
+HitKeep avoids that by embedding NSQ, a distributed messaging platform, in-process, and by flushing queued analytics rows to DuckDB in short appender batches instead of issuing one SQL INSERT per message.

 - Decoupling: The ingest HTTP handler validates and enqueues the hit in memory, completing the request in microseconds.